Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Debt consolidation loans are personal loans designed to help you pay down credit card accounts or other debts.
-With fixed rates as low as 5.99%, these loans can help you save money on interest and simplify your finances with one fixed monthly payment.
-Using a loan to pay down debt can also improve your credit score.
+Debt consolidation loans are personal loans designed to help pay down credit cards and other consumer debts.
+With fixed rates as low as 7.49% APR, these loans can help you save on interest and simplify your finances with a single monthly payment.
+Debt consolidation can also improve your credit score.

-Consolidating your debt may be a good choice if you’re among the 24% of Americans that need at least a year to pay down their credit card debt, according to Finder’s Consumer Confidence Index.
-But these loans are harder to qualify for than ever, thanks to rising interest rates and fears of a recession.
-You’ll need near-perfect credit and rock-solid employment to get the most competitive deal.
+Consolidating your debt may be a good choice if you’re among the 38% of consumers that have three or more credit cards as revealed by Finder’s Consumer Confidence Index.
+But these loans may be harder to qualify for now due to relatively high interest rates.
+You’ll need near-perfect credit and solid employment to get the most competitive deal.

 11 best debt consolidation loans